Internet Radio Blanket License: Beginner’s Guide to Broadcasting Legally

 Starting an online radio station is a thrill.
 You’ve got the playlist, the personality, and the passion.
-But then comes the “L” word: Licensing.
+But then comes the “L” word: Licensing

 Many beginners freeze up here.
 Do you need a government permit?
 Will you get sued for playing a Top 40 hit?
 Can you just use your personal Spotify account?

 The short answer: Broadcasting is different from personal listening.
 To stay legal, you need to understand how music rights work in the digital age.
+Owning a copy of a song does not grant you the right to broadcast it; internet radio stations need separate performance licenses obtained through a performance rights organization (PRO) to legally broadcast copyrighted music.

 This guide breaks down everything you need to know to keep your station compliant and your focus on the music.